I. Purpose

 - Academic Withdrawal

-- Students who have received academic interventions for a minimum of 2-6 weeks and were unsuccessful in consistently improving academic achievement will be referred to the SST for further strategies and/or interventions.
-The program coordinator/SST chair or Principal’s designee will provide written notification to the parent that the student has been referred to the SST.
+- Students who have received academic interventions for a minimum of 2-6 weeks and were unsuccessful in consistently improving academic achievement will be referred to the Student Support Team (SST) for further strategies and/or interventions.
+The program coordinator/SST chair or Principal’s designee will provide written notification to the parent that the student has been referred to SST.

 - If, after the 6-8 week period, the student does not make academic progress, the SST should determine if referral to the Section 504 team or Special Education team is necessary.

-- If the student is ineligible for a 504 plan or special education services, the Principal shall consult with the program coordinator to make a decision regarding the student’s status in the program.
+- If the student is ineligible for a 504 plan or special education services, the Principal shall consult with the program coordinator to make the decision regarding the student’s status in the program.

-- A student will return to their boundary school between the first and third quarters.
-Should the quarter be the fourth grading period, the student will begin the next school year in regular attendance at their boundary school.
+- A student may return to his/her boundary school between the first and third quarter.
+Should the quarter be the fourth grading period, the student will begin their school year in regular attendance at the boundary school at the beginning of the next school year.
 The student’s withdrawal papers are to be sent to the student’s boundary school.

-- The Principal will send a copy of the withdrawal letter to the Department of Pupil Accounting and School Boundaries.
+- The Principal will send a copy of the withdrawal letter to the Department of Pupil Accounting.
 The student will be removed from the program file.

 - Voluntary Withdrawal

-- If a student is voluntarily withdrawn, the parent/guardian will sign the Montessori Program Voluntary Withdrawal form (see Attachment B).
+- If a student is voluntarily withdrawn, the parent/guardian will sign the Montessori Program Voluntary Withdrawal form (Attachment B).

-- Any student voluntarily withdrawn from the program forfeits re-enrollment in the program.
-However, re-entry to the Montessori program within ten (10) calendar days may be permitted on application to the Department of Pupil Accounting and School Boundaries, who will consult with the school to see if space is still available.
-Notification of a decision will come from the Department of Pupil Accounting and School Boundaries.
-Only in extraordinary circumstances will re-entry be permitted more than ten (10) calendar days after a voluntary withdrawal.
+- Any student voluntarily withdrawn from the program forfeits enrollment in the program.
+Re-entry to the Montessori program within ten (10) days may be permitted on application to the Department of Pupil Accounting, who will consult with the school to see if space is still available.
+Only in extraordinary circumstances will reentry be permitted more than ten (10) days after a withdrawal.

-- Parents/Guardians will receive a letter from the Principal to complete a withdrawal process that includes a brief exit interview with the Montessori Program Coordinator and a 30-minute withdrawal appointment with the registrar.
-A sample letter is attached (see Attachment C).
+- Parents/Guardians will receive a letter from the Principal to complete a withdrawal process that includes a brief exit interview with the Montessori Program Coordinator and a 30-minute withdrawal appointment with the Registrar.
+A sample letter is attached (Attachment C).

-- If a transfer is recommended, the Principal will send a copy of the withdrawal letter to the Department of Pupil Accounting and School Boundaries.
+- If a transfer is recommended, the Principal will send a copy of the withdrawal letter to the Department of Pupil Accounting.
 The student will be removed from the program file.

 - The school counselor/registrar will advise the parent on withdrawal and registration processes (see Administrative Procedure 5111 Registration and Withdrawal of Students).